 - Compete and deal fairly with the Corporation’s suppliers, competitors, consultants and employees.

 The Code prescribes the minimum moral and ethical standards of conduct required of all AEX Personnel.
-Because any illegal or unethical action, or the appearance of misconduct or impropriety by anyone acting on the Corporation’s behalf is unacceptable, the Code must also be followed by the Corporation’s agents and representatives, including contractors.
+Any illegal or unethical action, or the appearance of misconduct or impropriety by anyone acting on the Corporation’s behalf is unacceptable and, as a result, the Code must also be followed by the Corporation’s agents and representatives, including contractors.

 An explanation of each of the rules is set forth below.
-You should also refer to the Corporation’s other policies, including its Disclosure and Insider Trading Policy and Integrity Program, which supplement and are in addition to this Code.
+You should also refer to the Corporation’s other policies, including its Insider Trading and Share Dealing Policy, which supplement and are in addition to this Code.
 AEX Personnel, other than directors and officers, who have questions regarding the application of any rule or about the best course of action in a particular situation, should seek guidance from the CEO.
-Officers and directors should seek guidance from the Chair of the Corporation’s Compensation & Corporate Governance Committee (the “CCG Committee”) who shall consult with, as appropriate, outside legal counsel and any expert advisors as deemed necessary.
-Violations of the Code can have severe consequences and will result in the appropriate discipline being taken, up to and including discharge where warranted by the circumstances and could not result in civil or even criminal penalties.
-Where appropriate, a matter may be referred to the appropriate authorities.
+Officers and directors should seek guidance from the Chair of the Corporation’s Corporate Governance and Nomination Committee (the “CG Committee”) who shall consult with, as appropriate, outside legal counsel and any other expert advisors (including, where relevant, the Corporation’s nominated adviser) as deemed necessary.
+Violations of the Code can have severe consequences and will result in appropriate disciplinary action being taken, up to and including termination of employment or provision of services where warranted by the circumstances and could also result in civil or even criminal penalties.
+Where appropriate, the Corporation may refer a matter to the appropriate authorities.

 We all have a responsibility to protect and safeguard the Corporation’s assets from loss, theft, misuse and waste.
 All assets of the Corporation should be used for legitimate business purposes only.
 Corporation equipment should not be used for non-Corporation business, though incidental personal use may be permitted.
 The Corporation’s property should never be used for personal gain, and you should not allow the Corporation’s property to be used for illegal activities.
 The Corporation’s property should not be taken out of the facilities unless necessary and authorized in connection with work for the Corporation.